tczajka/sorting-searching/_drafts/gomoku.md

 This despite the fact that the space of possible moves is very large: each player has almost all 256 intersections available each move.

-This is a forcing sequence of threats to which defenses are more or less forced.
+The endgame is a forcing sequence of threats to which defenses are more or less forced.

 Move 1 is a diagonal "simple four" threat.
 2 is forced, otherwise black will play at 2 and win immediately.